 2. To show skin cancer pictures as examples of skin cancers and pre-cancerous lesions to give you an idea of what they can look like

 If you are in any way concerned about any of your moles, then please contact us to arrange an appointment at one of our UK wide mole screening clinics

 .
 We can check all your moles and get your results back to you quickly.

 The conditions Actinic Keratosis and Intra-Epidermal Carcinoma (also known as Bowen’s disease) can be regarded as pre-cancerous as these have the potential to develop into skin cancer.

 Actinic Keratosis (Also known as Solar Keratosis)

-They usually have a scaly appearance and are a, brown, red, pink or whitish colour and appear as single or multiple spots smaller than 1cm diameter.
-The larger and thicker they are the more likely treatment is required.
+They usually have a scaly appearance, are a brown, red, pink or whitish colour and appear as single or multiple spots smaller than 1cm diameter.
+The larger and thicker they are, the more likely treatment is required.

 Malignant Melanoma is rare but is the most serious skin cancer.
-Left untreated it can spread in the body and eventually can be fatal.
+Left untreated, it can spread in the body and eventually can be fatal.
 Use this guide to the ABCD of melanoma to help identify suspect moles and, if in any doubt, contact us